cooperwhitley/OpenWikiAPI/README.md

 ## About

-This is the back-end API that powers the WikiApp (change name and add link later).
+This is the back-end API that powers the <a href="https://github.com/cooperwhitley/wikiApp">open source wikiApp</a>.
 See below for relevant route tables.

 ## API